Bootstrapping Exchangeable Random Graphs: Main Results

 \section{Main Results}

-For any choice of $\hat{h}$, we define the bootstrap estimate of subgraph density, and its scaled counterpart, in the natural way.

-Our main pair of results are that if we simulate from either the empirical graphon or the histogram estimate, then the conditional distribution (after the right scaling and centering) of $\myP{G_m^*}$ converges in probability to the distribution of $\myP{G_n}$, under some assumptions about the sparsity of the graphon, the structure of the motif $R$, and---in the case of estimation using the stochastic block model---the smoothness of the graphon.
+Our main pair of results establish that if one samples $G_{m}^{\ast}$ using either the empirical graphon or histogram bootstraps, then the conditional distribution (after the right scaling and centering) of $\myP{G_m^*}$ converges in probability to the distribution of $\myP{G_n}$, under some assumptions about the sparsity of the graphon, the structure of the motif $R$, and --- in the case of estimation using a histogram --- the smoothness of the graphon.
+For notational convenience, set $\bar{\rho}_n := P_{K_2}(\hat{h})$ to be the expected edge density of the resampled graph $G_m^{\ast}$.